Vehicular, electric vehicle and cycle parking guidance for new developments

 Recommended guidance for Car Club requirements

 Parking provision for use by Car Clubs will be supported and encouraged where appropriate in line with SCC's Car Club guidance.
+A copy of which can be obtained by contacting the Transport Development Planning team using one of the area specific email addresses provided at the end of this guidance.

 A car club provides cars for short term hire on a pay per trip basis.
 This allows individuals and businesses affordable access to a vehicle without the need for ownership.
 Take up of car clubs is growing rapidly, as levels of car ownership decline.
 Car clubs offer clear benefits for individuals, with cost savings and access to a range of low carbon, well-maintained, flexible use vehicles.